Environmental impact of concrete: Cement production and use

-One reason why the carbon emissions are so high is because cement has to be heated to very high temperatures in order for clinker to form.
-A major culprit of this is alite (Ca3SiO5), a mineral in concrete that cures within hours of pouring and is therefore responsible for much of its initial strength.
-However, alite also has to be heated to 1,500 °C in the clinker-forming process.
+Carbon emissions from cement manufacture are high because of the high temperatures required to produce clinker.
+A major component of clinker is alite (Ca3SiO5).
+Alite is produced at 1,500 °C in the clinker-forming process.
 Some research suggests that alite can be replaced by a different mineral, such as belite (Ca2SiO4).
 Belite is also a mineral already used in concrete.
-It has a roasting temperature of 1,200 °C, which is significantly lower than that of alite.
-Furthermore, belite is actually stronger once concrete cures.
+It has a roasting temperature of 1,200 °C. Furthermore, belite actually cures to give stronger concrete.
 However, belite takes on the order of days or months to set completely, which leaves concrete weak for longer.
-Current research is focusing on finding possible impurity additives, like magnesium, that might speed up the curing process.
-It is also worthwhile to consider that belite takes more energy to grind, which may make its full life of impact similar to or even higher than alite.
+Belite takes more energy to grind, which may make its full life of impact similar to or even higher than alite.

 Another approach has been the partial replacement of conventional clinker with such alternatives as fly ash, bottom ash, and slag, all of which are by-products of other industries that would otherwise end up in landfills.
 Fly ash and bottom ash come from thermoelectric power plants, while slag is a waste from blast furnaces in the ironworks industry.
 These materials are slowly gaining popularity as additives, especially since they can potentially increase strength, decrease density, and prolong durability of concrete.

-The main obstacle to wider implementation of fly ash and slag may be largely due to the risk of construction with new technology that has not been exposed to long field testing.
+One obstacle to wider implementation of fly ash and slag may be largely due to the risk of construction with new technology that has not been exposed to long field testing.
 Until a carbon tax is implemented, companies are unwilling to take the chance with new concrete mix recipes even if this reduces carbon emissions.
 However, there are some examples of "green" concrete and its implementation.
 One instance is a concrete company called Ceratech that has started manufacturing concrete with 95% fly ash and 5% liquid additives.
 Another is the I-35W Saint Anthony Falls Bridge, which was constructed with a novel mixture of concrete that included different compositions of Portland cement, fly ash, and slag depending on the portion of the bridge and its material properties requirements.
+Several startup companies are developing and testing alternative cement production methods.
+Sublime of Somerville, Massachusetts uses a no-kiln electrochemical process, and Fortera captures carbon dioxide from conventional plants to make a new kind of cement.
+Blue Planet of Los Gatos, California captures emitted carbon dioxide to produce synthetic concrete.
+CarbonCure Technologies of Halifax, Nova Scotia has retrofitted its carbon mineralization systems at hundreds of concrete plants around the world, injecting and permanently storing carbon dioxide in concrete as it is being mixed.

 Furthermore, the production of concrete requires large amounts of water, and global production accounts for almost a tenth of worldwide industrial water use.
 This amounts to 1.7 percent of total global water withdrawal.
-A study that appeared in Nature Sustainability in 2018 predicts that concrete production will in the future increase pressure on water resources in regions susceptible to drought conditions: "In 2050, 75% of the water demand for concrete production will likely occur in regions that are expected to experience water stress."
+A study that appeared in Nature Sustainability in 2018 predicts that concrete production will in the future increase pressure on water resources in regions susceptible to drought conditions, writing, "In 2050, 75% of the water demand for concrete production will likely occur in regions that are expected to experience water stress".